-Site Code Site Name QI(s)/ SCI(s) Potentially Affected 0205 Malahide Estuary SAC Within study area; Site overlapped by the DART Expansion Programme.
-0208 Rogerstown Estuary SAC Within study area; Site overlapped by the DART Expansion Programme.
+Site Code Site Name Relationship to strategy provisions 0205 Malahide Estuary SAC Within study area; Site overlapped by the DART Expansion Programme & Greenway of GDA Dublin Cycle Network.
+0208 Rogerstown Estuary SAC Within study area; Site overlapped by the DART Expansion Programme & Greenway of GDA Dublin Cycle Network.
 1398 Rye Water Valley/Carton SAC Within study area; Site overlapped by the DART Expansion Programme.
-2299 River Boyne And River Blackwater SAC Within study area; Site overlapped by enhancements of the N2/M2 national route inclusive of a bypass of Slane 4015 Rogerstown Estuary SPA Within study area; Site overlapped by the DART Expansion Programme
+2299 River Boyne And River Blackwater SAC Within study area; Site overlapped by enhancements of the - N2/M2 national route inclusive of a bypass of Slane 4015 Rogerstown Estuary SPA Within study area; Site overlapped by the DART Expansion Programme & Greenway of GDA Dublin Cycle Network.

-4025 Broadmeadow/Swords Estuary SPA Within study area; Site overlapped by the DART Expansion Programme 4158 River Nanny Estuary and Shore SPA Within study area; Site overlapped by the DART Expansion Programme 4232 River Boyne and River Blackwater SPA Within study area; Site overlapped by enhancements to the N2/M2 national route inclusive of a bypass of Slane.
+4025 Broadmeadow/Swords Estuary SPA Within study area; Site overlapped by the DART Expansion Programme & Greenway of GDA Dublin Cycle Network.
+4158 River Nanny Estuary and Shore SPA Within study area; Site overlapped by the DART Expansion Programme.
+4232 River Boyne and River Blackwater SPA Within study area; Site overlapped by enhancements to the N2/M2 national route inclusive of a bypass of Slane.

 The significance of potential habitat loss at each of these sites will be assessed by lower level Appropriate Assessment to be undertaken on the relevant scheme.
-Considering that the schemes mostly relate to improvement and enhancement of existing infrastructure, significant habitat loss is unlikely, and in any case will be assessed in detail at the project level.
+Any loss of an Annex I habitat would be likely to constitute a significant impact (see below).
+Considering that the schemes mostly relate to improvement and enhancement of existing infrastructure using well-established techniques that ensure achieveable4 mitigation, significant habitat loss is unlikely, and in any case will be assessed in detail at the project level.